contentstack/cli/packages/contentstack-audit/README.md

 ## `csdx cm:stacks:audit:fix`

-Audit and find possible errors in the exported data and fix
+Audit and fix possible errors in the exported data

 ```
 USAGE